 Travelling around Anna Bay and the Central Coast is easy when you hire a motorhome.
 These vehicles offer all the conveniences of a modern home, and gives you the freedom to travel at your own pace stopping at some fantastic attractions along the way.
 VroomVroomVroom compares prices from Australia's top RV rental providers to find you a great deal.
 Use our website to find and reserve a rental camper and start planning your trip to Anna Bay.

 Anna Bay offers visitors a wealth of things to do.
 Learn about the region's history, ride a 4WD at Stockton Beach, and see aircraft crash sites and shipwrecks.
 Anna Bay lies within Port Stephens in the Hunter Region, just over 50km from Newcastle.
 Don't miss visiting some of the beautiful beaches and interesting surrounding towns.
 Consider visiting Anna Bay as part of a longer roadtrip from Sydney, seeing more of New South Wales' Central Coast.
-If you want some more ideas of things to see, have a look at our travel tips here.

 View Campervan Rental Locations in Australia in a larger map

 Bays Holiday Park is situated at 23 Port Stephens Drive in Anna Bay.
 The park lies within a natural bushland near the lakes, shopping destinations and beaches.
 Its campsite facilities include a spa, playground, gas and outdoor swimming pool.
 The park offers accommodations such as two bedroom cabins, studio cabins, budge and camping sites.